MicrosoftDocs/dynamics-365-ai/ai-docs/sales/sales-accelerator-intro.md

 # What is Sales accelerator

 Sales teams in organizations must focus on high-velocity selling.
-The sellers who are part of sales teams spend valuable time in navigating across multiple sources and then identify how to approach customers.
-To overcome this challenge, Sales accelerator in Dynamics 365 Sales Insights provides a tailored experience for sellers by minimizing the time spent on gathering information across multiple sources and focus on approaching customers.
-Also, Sales accelerator helps sellers to sell smartly, by building a strong pipeline, offering context, and surfacing automated recommendations throughout a sales sequence  that helps to transform the sales process.
+The sellers who are part of sales teams spend valuable time seeking who is the best customer in their list , navigating across multiple sources, identify who they need to engage with , when and how.

+To overcome this challenge, Sales accelerator in Dynamics 365 provides a tailored experience for sellers by minimizing the time spent on wondering who is the next best customer to reach, gathering information across multiple sources and focus on how approaching customers.
+Also, Sales accelerator helps sellers to sell smartly, by building a strong and prioritized pipeline, offering context, and surfacing automated recommendations throughout a sales sequence that helps to speed the sales process.

 By using Sales accelerator: